nodejitsu/haibu/README.md

 }
 ```

+The address and port should correspond to our haibu server's API endpoint.
+The API port is displayed in haibu-servers startup and defaults to port 9002.

 Once we are in a directory with a package.json we want to use to deploy our script we can let the config file take care of communications to haibu for us:

 ```